 The University of Birmingham is offering Distance Learning Scholarships for home/EU and overseas students.
-The scholarships are open to prospective worldwide students undertaking full-time or part-time distance learning Masters Research programmes.
+The bursaries are open to prospective worldwide students undertaking full-time or part-time distance learning Masters Research programmes.

 The University of Birmingham is a public research university located in Edgbaston, Birmingham, United Kingdom.
 It received its royal charter in 1900 as a successor to Queen’s College, Birmingham, making it the first English civic or ‘red brick’ university to receive its own royal charter.